spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 # Batch Processing with Spring Batch

 In this guide, we develop a Spring Batch application and deploy it to Cloud Foundry, Kubernetes, and your local machine.
-In another guide, we deploy the [Spring Batch application using Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch/).
+In another guide, we deploy the [Spring Batch application by using Data Flow](%currentPath%/batch-developer-guides/batch/data-flow-spring-batch/).

 This guide describes how to build this application from scratch.
 If you prefer, you can download a zip file that contains the sources for the `billsetup` application, unzip it, and proceed to the [deployment](#deployment) step.